UNIVERSAL GENEVE 18 CARAT GOLD

 It is powered by a 17 jewel 59 calibre movement.
 The case inner is marked “ROLEX SA” and carries the number “250”.

-This particular OMEGA retains its original stainless steel bracelet and acrylic crystal and is in good working condition .
+It retains its original stainless steel bracelet and acrylic crystal and is in good working condition.
 It features a rather unusual combination of gold and black coloured hands and markers set against a satin silvered dial that shows minimum age related patina.
 It has only minor scuffs visible and has not been enhanced or machine polished.

 The movement carries the serial number 25029482 and the reference number is clearly stamped on the case inner.